Skip to content

 Don't want to use MySpeed anymore?
 You can easily remove MySpeed.
 Decide here if you want to keep or delete your data.

-Execute these commands carefully
+Execute these commands with caution

 Executing the commands will result in deletion / uninstallation of MySpeed.
 Please be aware of this.